 - 4. Indicate whether you want to deploy the .db2 script only or extract and load the data also.
 For the complete migration, check all three boxes.
 These three options correspond to the three steps of a complete deployment: - a.
 Create the database objects in DB2 - b.
-Extract the data from Oracle and store it on the iSeries server in intermediate form - c.
+Extract the data from the source database and store it on the system in intermediate form - c.
 Import the extracted data into the DB2 tables

 We recommend that you perform all three steps together, but there are exceptions to that rule.
 If you only want to migrate the object definitions, but not the data, then check only the first option.
 If you have already created the database objects and now you just want to move the data, then check the second and third options.
-If you have copied all of the script files and data files from a one iSeries server to another iSeries server, then check only the third option.
+If you have copied all of the script files and data files from a one System i5 to another, then check only the third option.
+If you need to migrate across sites and do not have access to the source and target databases, see "Disconnected locations" below.

 - 5. Click Deploy.
 This step can be a very long-running process.
 The MTK tool performs several steps that can add to the processing time.
-All of the data is extracted and stored remotely, and therefore the performance is directly proportional to the amount of data in the Oracle tables.
-Once the data is extracted and stored on the iSeries server, the CPYFRMIMPF command runs for each table to import the data into DB2.
-If there are Large Object (LOB) columns in the tables, then each individual LOB value has its own file stored in the iSeries integrated file system that must be imported.
+All of the data is extracted and stored remotely, and therefore the performance is directly proportional to the amount of data in the source tables.
+Once the data is extracted and stored on the System i5, the CPYFRMIMPF command runs for each table to import the data into DB2.
+If there are Large Object (LOB) columns in the tables, then each individual LOB value has its own file stored in the System i5 Integrated File System that must be imported.
 Even if you choose to not extract the data, there can be many objects that need to be created in DB2, and this can also take several minutes. - 6.
 Review the results of the deployment on the resulting output display.
 The MTK tool automatically generates very complete HTML files that contain useful information about the migration.
-When the deployment completes, a browser window displays; the window shows all of the objects that were migrated and, if you chose to do data movement, the complete number of rows from both the Oracle source database and the DB2 target database.
+When the deployment completes, a browser window displays; the window shows all of the objects that were migrated and, if you chose to do data movement, the complete number of rows from both the source database and the DB2 target database.
 The tool generates complete text for any errors or warnings that were encountered during the deployment process.
 All of these logs and reports are stored in the projects directory, along with all of the scripts and files, so your work is saved, and can be reused and reviewed even after your migration is complete.